 Because of a well-balanced amino acid profile, the nutritional value of the protein in buckwheat is very high.
 It is particularly rich in the amino acids lysine and arginine (12).

-In animals, buckwheat protein has been found to be effective in lowering blood cholesterol (14, 15), suppressing gallstone formation (16, 17) and reducing the risk of colon cancer (13).
 Like other pseudocereals, buckwheat is gluten-free and is therefore suitable for people with gluten intolerance.

 Bottom Line: Buckwheat contains small amounts of proteins with a very good nutritional quality.
 However, the digestibility of these proteins is relatively poor.

 Buckwheat is richer in minerals than many common cereals, such as rice, wheat and corn (5).

 However, buckwheat is not particularly rich in vitamins.

 Of the two main types of buckwheat, tartary buckwheat generally contains more nutrients than common buckwheat (18).

 Here are the most abundant minerals found in common buckwheat: